tomdstanton/KaptivePlus/README.md

   hmm                   HMMER-formatted profile HMM file for hmmsearch
-                        Note if pressed, hmmscan will be performed instead assembly              Assemblies in fasta(.gz|.xz|.bz2) format
+                        Note if pressed, hmmscan will be performed instead assembly              Assemblies in fasta(.gz|.xz|.bz2) format --kaptive-results     Optional pre-computed Kaptive results in JSON format Note, this speeds up the pipeline

 Output Options: